 Students Gwendolyn Davis, Bonnie Buford (Casher), Kathy Tysinger, Sharmel Dunn (Thompson), Pam Brown (Jenkins), and Carolyn Dorsey were pictured in the 1972 Kaiser Foundation School of Nursing yearbook.
 The group participated in black community outreach projects, including a foot clinic in 1972.

-Today, the BABNA meets regularly, alternating locations between San Francisco and Oakland.
+The Bay Area Black Nurses Association still meets regularly, alternating locations between San Francisco and Oakland.